saschanaz/SamiTS/README.md

 SamiTS
 ======

-Let's read SAMI subtitle popular in Korea with web browsers!
-This library converts SAMI-formatted file into more popular formats including WebVTT and SubRip.
+Microsoft SAMI subtitle format is popular in Korea, but unfortunately our web browsers do not support them.
+This library converts SAMI-formatted file into more popular standard formats, which includes WebVTT and SubRip.

 SamiTS extracts styles and reprocess it to make standard CSS stylesheets.